kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - for replicated gang, we can't use the full label selector, but rather support specifying only the label key, similar to `MatchLabelKeys` in pod affinity

+This decoupled model clearly separates the role of a Pod (runtime) from its blueprint (Workload).
+We decided on this approach because it improves etcd scalability (sharding status updates across PodGroup objects) and clarifies object lifecycle management as described in [^4].

 ### API